Last Updated on March 22, 2021 by Julia Wilson

 - The cat is still passing only small amounts of feces 12-24 hours after you have introduced fibre to his diet.

 Not all cats who are straining to go to the toilet have constipation.
 Some cats are prone to developing urinary blockages which are a medical emergency.
 If you notice your cat straining to go to the toilet, licking his genitals, meowing, urinating outside the litter tray.
-Inability to urinate is life-threatening and requires immediate veterinary attention.
+An inability to urinate is life-threatening and requires immediate veterinary attention.

 What not to do